The Wrong Wishy.

 You can smell the high level of stink in Adam Sandler productions like these, because even Adam Sandler won’t star in them, his role exclusively producer, gifting the leading man to one of his bum-chums lower on the Q totem pole (Kevin James, David Spade, Rob Schneider, et al).
 David Spade is the unfortunate star of this swollen eye-lump of a movie.

 And that’s sad because I really enjoy Spade as a sardonic, cynical comic.
-His real life persona is edgy and likable, but he has never been able to capture that lighting in his film roles.
+His real life persona is edgy and likable, but he has never been able to capture that lightning in his film roles.
 It’s a job, I understand that, but he just makes himself look weak by accepting these half-baked insults to comedy; I really believe he could come off stronger and funnier, by playing to his strengths as a straight man.
 You’re going to say he IS playing the straight man here, but no, he’s doing a combination of both, and that’s what dilutes both.
 Jerry Lewis used to say Dean Martin was the unsung hero of their partnership, because it was Dean’s uncanny ability to play straight that made their act explosively funny.
 And by playing so straight, Dean came off as hilarious in his own right.
 David Spade could be another Dean Martin… if some rich buddy producer would just hand him a smart script instead of the runoff from his reject pile.

 In THE WRONG MISSY, Spade is Tim Morris, an office guy who goes on a horrifying blind date with a sociopath named Melissa “Missy” (Lauren Lapkus).
 After that date is a grim memory, he runs into the woman of his dreams at the airport, also a Melissa (Molly Sims), who shares his tastes in seemingly everything and is a hard-9 to boot.
 Before they can consummate their love in a janitor’s closet, her flight is called.
 (There’s a valid reason why they don’t touch tips; it’s one of the wishy screenwriting rules for romcoms we’ll talk about later.)